DefCon-007/hypertrack-placeline-android/README.md

 We hope you’ve enjoyed yourself on your epic quest to build a Live Location feature.
 If you have any problems or suggestions for the tutorial, please do not hestitate to buzz 🐝 us [here](#support).

-## Releasing to PlayStore
+# Releasing to PlayStore
-To release the app on the Play Store, you will have to change the app's package name.
+Following these steps to release the app on the Play Store.

 1. Change the package name in the [AndroidManifest.xml](https://github.com/hypertrack/hypertrack-live-android/blob/master/app/src/main/AndroidManifest.xml#L4) file.

-2. Refactor the name of your package with right click → Refactor → Rename in the tree view, then Android Studio will display a window, select "Rename package" option.
+2. Refactor the name of your package.
+Right click → Refactor → Rename in the tree view.
+Android Studio will display a window.
+Select "Rename package" option.

-3. Change the application id in the [build.gradle](https://github.com/hypertrack/hypertrack-live-android/blob/master/app/build.gradle#L102) file.
+3. Change the application id in [build.gradle](https://github.com/hypertrack/hypertrack-live-android/blob/master/app/build.gradle#L102) file.
 Once done, clean and rebuild the project.
    - Add `release key store file` in app level folder.
    - Create a `keystore.properties` file in root or project level folder with key-values pair.
     ```properties